-I became a registered Respiratory therapist and worked as a supervisor and instructor at St. Paul Ramsey Medical Center in St. Paul for 11 years and then worked for United hospitals in New Richmond, Wisconsin and later at St. Paul for six years.
-In 1985 I joined Lutheran Brotherhood Fraternal Benefit Society as insurance and mutual fund sales representative.
-After ten years at Lutheran Brotherhood in November of 1994, I switched to become a self-employed independent insurance agent.
+Larry became a registered Respiratory therapist and worked as a supervisor and instructor at St. Paul Ramsey Medical Center in St. Paul for 11 years and then worked for United hospitals in New Richmond, Wisconsin and later at St. Paul for six years.
+In 1985 he began work as insurance and mutual fund sales representative for Lutheran Brotherhood.
+After ten years at Lutheran Brotherhood, he began, in November of 1994, as an independent insurance agent.

-I served four years as chairperson on the school board of Gethsemane Lutheran School; I have served on the council of the church in various capacities over the years; and have taught Sunday School for over twenty-five years including one year teaching deaf children at Bread of Life Church in Minneapolis.
-I was scoutmaster for four years of Troop #197 of Maplewood, Minnesota.
-I have enjoyed bicycle touring and some tennis when he was younger and camping and canoeing.
+Larry has served four years as chairperson on the school board of Gethsemane Lutheran School, has served on the council of the church in various capacities over the years, and has taught Sunday School for over twenty-five years including one year teaching deaf children at Bread of Life Church in Minneapolis.
+He was scoutmaster for four years of Troop #197 of Maplewood, Minnesota.
+He has enjoyed bicycle touring and some tennis when he was younger and camping and canoeing.
 His hobbies include biographical writing, reading historical novels, woodworking and home remodeling.

-Probably the best thing that happened is that I married Nancy Ellen Dornfeld of North St. Paul, b.
+Larry married Nancy Ellen Dornfeld of North St. Paul, b.
 Dec 16, 1943 on April 19th, 1968 at White Bear Lake, MN.
-We drove to San Antonio, Texas in our red Opal sports car for their honeymoon.
+They drove to San Antonio, Texas in Larry's red Opal sports car for their honeymoon.